RobTillaart/KT0803/README.md

 The library is not tested by me with hardware yet.
 See future below.

 There are newer, more capable, follow up devices like model K, L and M.
-From these only the KT0803K is supported since 0.2.0.
+From these only the KT0803K is supported as a derived class.
-The L and the M version are not supported yet (first get K done).
+The L and the M versions of the device will work with the KT0803K class too as their functionality is equal or exceeds the K version.
-First investigations indicate M == K and L >> K, and thus far they seem backwards compatible.
+As far as investigated the L and M versions are backwards compatible.

+Version 0.3.0 implements a few KT0803K specific functions, see section below.
+These will work for L and M devices too.

+For ATTinyX5 series there exists the TinyKT0803 class which is derived from this one.
+It uses a different I2C implementation.
+See - https://github.com/RobTillaart/TinyKT0803

 #### Hardware